Muhammad-Hussain456/Fundamentals_of_Programming-/05_Operators_And_Expressions.md

 ### 7. 🔗 Linker
 - Links object code with standard libraries.
-- Resolves references like `cout`, `endl`.

 ---

 ### 8. 🚚 Loader
-- Loads the executable into memory.
+- Loads the executable code into memory.
-- Prepares runtime environment and allocates memory.

 ---

 ### 9. ▶️ Execution
-- Program starts at `main()`.
+- CPU executes program from `main() function`.
 - Variables are initialized.
 - Arithmetic and logical operations are performed.
 - Output is displayed: